Whale Watching Holidays Canada

 Where to see whales in Canada

 With more than 30 species of whales off Canada's 200,000km coastline, there are plenty of whale watching opportunities here.
-Broadly speaking, there are three main places to spot whales: off the Pacific Coast of British Columbia; in the Atlantic Ocean off Quebec, Newfoundland & Labrador and the Maritime provinces; and in Northern Canada's Hudson Bay.
+Broadly speaking, there are three main places to spot whales in their natural habitat: off the Pacific Coast of British Columbia; in the Atlantic Ocean off Quèbec, Newfoundland & Labrador and the Maritime provinces; and in Northern Canada's Hudson Bay.
 Within each area are plenty of towns where whale watching is the main attraction so you won't be short of tours.

 Whale watching in British Columbia